-(1) It should deal with an important or relevant topic, so will that it motivate the respondents give free and to spontaneous response.
-Its significance should be carefully stated on the questionnaire itself or on its covering letter.

-- (2) It should elicit only those data which cannot be obtained from other sources like books, reports and records. - (3) Questionnaire should be as short as possible.
-It should be only long enough the essential is to get data.
-If it too lengthy the response will be questionnaires poor.
-Long are frequently thrown into the waste paper basket. - (4) It should be at the same time as much comprehensive as necessary so that it does not leave out any relevant and crucial information.

-- (5) It should be as attractive as possible in appearance, systematically arranged and clearly printed. - (6) Direction should be clear and complete, important terms should be clarified. each question should deal with а questions must be worded in single idea and the as simple possible which will provide and clear manner as an opportunity unambiguous for easy, accurate and response. - (7) The should be of objective the questions type and researcher should suggestions in not give any hints or order to get his desired responses. - (8) Questions should be presented in а good psychological order proceeding from general to more specific responses.
-This order will help the respondent organize to his own thinking that his answers logical and so are objective. - (9) The opening question should favourable attitude create а before anv progress is made towards the questions, which are a bit delicate or intimate. - (10) The questions included in a questionnaire should be within the respondent's intellectual capacity to give answer. - (11) Various questions given in а questionnaire must be asked in а proper sequence, so that those will be more systematic, interesting and continuous ones. - (12) The offending, embarrassing, ambiguous, double barreled, vague, suggestive, presuming, personal, hypothetical, sensitive and long questions be too are to avoided. - (13) As far as language is concerned, various abbreviations, value-loaded words, native or unusual words, multi-meaning words etc. are to be avoided.
+- 1. It should deal with an important or relevant topic, so that it will motivate the respondents to give free and spontaneous response.
+Its significance should be carefully stated on the questionnaire itself or on its covering letter. - 2.
+It should elicit only those data which cannot be obtained from other sources like books, reports and records. - 3.
+Questionnaire should be as short as possible.
+It should be only long enough to get the essential data.
+If it is too lengthy the response will be poor.
+Long questionnaires are frequently thrown into the waste paper basket. - 4.
+It should be at the time much comprehensive same as as necessary SO that it does leave out any relevant not and crucial information. - 5.
+It should be as attractive as possible in appearance, systematically arranged and clearly printed. - (6) Direction should be clear and complete, important terms should be clarified, a single idea and the questions each question should deal with must worded in simple and clear manner possible which will provide as as opportunity for accurate and unambiguous response. easy, - (7) The questions should be of objective type and the researcher should not give any hints or suggestions in order to get his desired responses. - (8) Questions should be presented in a good psychological order proceeding from general to more specific responses.
+This order will help the respondent to organize his own thinking so that his answers are logical and objective. - (9) The opening question should create a favourable attitude before any progress is made towards the questions, which are a bit delicate or intimate. - (10) The questions included in a questionnaire should be within the respondent's intellectual capacity to give answer. - (11) Various questions given in a questionnaire must be asked in a proper sequence, so that those will be more systematic, interesting and continuous ones. - (12) The offending, embarrassing, ambiguous, double barreled, vague, suggestive, presuming, personal, hypothetical, sensitive and too long questions are to be avoided. - (13) As far as language is concerned, various abbreviations, value-loaded words, native or unusual words, multi-meaning words etc. are to be avoided.